-When you first unbox your sheets, read and follow the care directions.
+When you unbox your sheets, read and follow the care directions.
 You'll discover that silk is actually quite simple to care for, and requires only a bit of extra attention.

 - Silk should always be laundered separately in a SILK-ONLY LOAD.
 All silk items should be washed in mesh laundry bags using a gentle detergent (preferably one formulated for silk).